opendialogai/OpenDialogDocs/docs/conversational_markup.md

 ### Completing intents

 To allow users to move from one conversation to another, each conversation must eventually end.
-This can be achieved by denoting completing intents using the `completing` directive.
+This can be achieved by denoting completing intents using the `completes` directive.
 Completing intents are intents that once matched, will end the current conversation.

 ```yaml
 conversation: